TaihouAnF/CreateWithCodeUnity/README.md

 # CreateWithCodeUnity
 This is my project repo for Unity self-learning.
 - Finished all tutorials and challenges on project I
-- Finished all tutorials and challenges on proejct II
+- Finished all tutorials and challenges on project II
 - Finished all tutorials and challenges on project III
+- Finished all tutorials and challenges on project IV
-- Working on project IV and personal project.
+- Now, I'm working on project V and will be finished soon.